mtmorgan/mtmorgan.github.io/movies/index.md

 York Times][100].
 The data were scraped from the web page using _R_ and the [xml2][] and [dplyr][] packages.

-Director, writer, and actor information is from [TMDB][] (The Movie Database), with JSON responses transformed using [rjsoncons][].
+Director, writer, actor and genre information is from [TMDB][] (The Movie Database), with JSON responses transformed using [rjsoncons][].
 This information was obtained using the TMDB API but is not endorsed or certified by TMDB.

 <!-- prettier-ignore -->
 [100]: https://www.nytimes.com/interactive/2025/movies/best-movies-21st-century.html